Online survey tools

 REDCap is a secure web platform for building and managing online databases and surveys.
 It is intended for use by researchers.

-REDCap accounts can be requested by logging into the IT Support Portal, searching for REDCap and completing the appropriate form.
+REDCap accounts can be requested by logging into the Connect portal, searching for REDCap and completing the appropriate form.

 QualtricsXM